flancian/garden/notsof.md

 ## Solution
 - the tension between form-making (integration) and analysis (fragmentation) is resolved by "finding knots": problems are not homogeneous, they actually have some structure, so there are right ways to tackle them.
   - reminds me of [[computational complexity]]
+- well decomposed sets will tend to be densely connected internally but have few or no links (the latter usually being not achievable) between sets